Wildelyssa/quote-generator/README.md

 * Loader bar displays when user is waiting for actions to complete

 ## Improvements

+* On mobile and touch-screens, the button maintains on :hover propeties
+  * Make a media query to solve this
 * Add owl characer to match the favicon with animation and a speech bubble with a welcome message